usfomicshub/usfomicshub.github.io/wiki/markdowns/README_Hub_RRA_installs-JO.md

             export PATH=/shares/omicshub/anaconda2/bin:$PATH >> ~/.bashrc

-**Only use this option of permanently setting your anaconda-version if you're sure that's the one you want to use.
+***Only use this option of permanently setting your anaconda-version if you're sure that's the one you want to use.
 If you need to switch back and forth between environments available via anaconda2 and anaconda3, it is better to set your path ONLY for your current login-session (meaning without appending the anaconda path to your environment-settings in ~/.bashrc).
 This example will set your path only for the current session:

             export PATH=/shares/omicshub/anaconda2/bin:$PATH

-##### 2. initialize conda (conda will automatically add a block of code to your default environment-settings--your ~/.bashrc file--so you never have to do this again
+##### 2. initialize conda

+This command tells conda to automatically add a block of code to your default environment-settings--your ~/.bashrc file--so you never have to do this again.

             conda init